kdgursahani/fetchAE/README.md

 - There were 71 with no receipt scanned at all.
 This is less of a data quality issue and more of a user-engagement problem.
 But it points to an interesting business case.
 - There were 40 users that had never logged-in.
 This is also a user-engagement problem.
 (This could also likely be fetch staff, which probably should be ignored in any future analysis)
 - Unusual spends were seen (Based of the heuristic I used (totalSpent is more than twice of the average spend)).
 - There were 148 receipts that had no associated user within the users table.
 Does the users table consist of users with non-deleted accounts only?
 Were these receipts issued by non-users?
+These all would be good questions to ask as a follow-up.

+## Stage4
+Review email.pdf for the email to the business stakeholder!